antvis/G2/site/docs/manual/core/api.en.md

 ## Functional API

-Based on the underlying Spec, in order to provide more diverse and flexible capabilities to declare charts, G2 also provides a series of functional APIs to declare charts, such as declaring the simple bar chart above:
+Based on the underlying spec, in order to provide more diverse and flexible capabilities to declare charts, G2 also provides a series of functional APIs to declare charts, such as declaring the simple bar chart above:

 ```js | ob
 (() => {